-Brought together by the power of the internet (and perhaps a touch of musical providence), California based computer programmer / rapper int eighty and English web designer / music producer c64 have been rocking the more studious side of the hip hop underground since 2007.
+Brought together by the power of the internet (and perhaps a touch of musical providence), American computer programmer / rapper int eighty and English designer / music producer c64 have been rocking the more studious side of the hip hop underground since 2007.

 Their debut release Zero One, featuring Counter-Strike anthem Hostage Down and club banger Give Me Wings, was summarily embraced by the tech set as a welcome shift in the contemporary hip hop paradigm.